-- 1. Section 561 of the Housing and Community Development Act of 1987, as amended (42 U.S.C.
-3616), established FHIP, and the implementing regulations are found at 24 CFR Part 125. - 2.
-Funding for this NOFO is provided by the Consolidated Appropriations Act, 2022 (Public Law 117-103, approved March 15, 2022).
+1. Section 561 of the Housing and Community Development Act of 1987, as amended (see 42 U.S.C.
+3616-361a), established FHIP.
+The implementing regulations are found at 24 CFR Part 125.
+FHIP is authorized under Sec.
+561 of the Housing and Community Development Act of 1987, as amended.

+2. Funding for this NOFO is provided by the Consolidated Appropriations Act, 2022 (Public Law 117-103, approved March 15, 2022).

 II.
 Award Information.
 A. Available Funds

-Funding of approximately \$15,000,000 is available through this NOFO.
+Funding of approximately \$9,425,000 is available through this NOFO.

 Additional funds may become available for award under this NOFO.
 Use of these funds might be subject to statutory constraints or other requirements.
 All awards are subject to the funding restrictions contained in this NOFO.

-Subject to statutory constraints at its discretion, HUD may limit the amount and actual awards made under this NOFO.
+However, subject to statutory constraints, at its discretion, HUD may limit the amount and actual awards made under this NOFO.